soomla/knowledge-base/src/documents/cocos2dx/js/GrowSoomla_GettingStarted.html.md

 platform: 'cocos2dx'
 ---

-# GrowSoomla - Bundle
+# GrowSoomla

 ## Overview

 GrowSoomla is the perfect solution for your game if you have already integrated any of the SOOMLA open-source modules into it.
-If you just want to get Analytics Whales Report and Grow Insights then this bundle is for you.
+If you just want to get Analytics Whales Report and Grow Insights then this integration is for you.
 GrowSoomla connects you to GROW, SOOMLA's flagship - a community-driven data network.
 Mobile game studios can take advantage of the different GROW products in order to get valuable insights about their games' performance and increase retention and monetization.
 [Read more...](/university/articles/Grow_About)